JamesWoolfenden/learn-terraform/docs/install.md

 ## Terraform commands

-Terraform is a command line tool, to see its usage just Type Terraform at your console now.
+Terraform is a command line tool, to see its usage, just Type Terraform at your console now.

 ```shell
 $ terraform